NREL/OpenStudio-HPXML/docs/source/workflow_inputs.rst

   ================================================================  ======  ===========  ===========  ========  =========  ================================================

   .. [#] HVACDistribution type must be AirDistribution (type: "regular velocity") or DSE.
-  .. [#] If SEER2 provided, converted to SEER using ANSI/RESNET/ICC 301-2022 Addendum D, where SEER = SEER2 / 0.95 (assumed to be a split system).
+  .. [#] If SEER2 provided, converted to SEER using ANSI/RESNET/ICC 301-2022 Addendum C, where SEER = SEER2 / 0.95 (assumed to be a split system).
   .. [#] CompressorType choices are "single stage", "two stage", or "variable speed".
   .. [#] If CompressorType not provided, defaults to "single stage" if SEER <= 15, else "two stage" if SEER <= 21, else "variable speed".
   .. [#] If FanPowerWattsPerCFM not provided, defaults to using attached furnace W/cfm if available, else 0.5 W/cfm if SEER <= 13.5, else 0.375 W/cfm.